NA49 physics results regarding the search for Quark-Gluon Matter |

 Likewise, in our mini-bangs, the primordial pressure drives the interaction volume into an expansion mode.
 The characteristics of this "explosive" mode is recaptured in the experimental observation of a radially symmetric "blast wave" collective velocity field which drives the fireball particles into free space.

+The figure shows the result, from NA49 analysis of the spectra of emitted particles, combined with an analysis of the constructive interference effect imposed on emitted pion pairs by their Bose statistics, which provides for an alternative microscope of their collective, "blast wave" mode emission.
+It is shown that all data coincide at a collective emission velocity of hadrons, driven by the primordial high energy and pressure, of beta ~ 0.6, i.e. at 60 % of light velocity: the final remnant of the initial high density fireball explosion.
 The determination of the collective radial flow velocity and the temperature at freezeout of the fireball produced in a central Pb+Pb collision is based on the spectra of negative hadrons (mostly pions) and deuterons.
 The transverse mass distributions can be fitted in a fireball model by any set of parameters T and beta_T within the bands labeled h- and d shown in the figure.
 The observed systematics in the measurement of the two-pion Bose-Einstein interferometry in the same events can be fitted by the same fireball model by an other set of parameters as given by the band labeled BE.
-The region where there is a common solution for the three different observables is given by the hatched area.
+The region where there is a common solution for the three different observables is given by the hatched area. |

 The two above examples of NA49 data illustrate, first the primordial energy density in the collision fireball which is well above the QCD prediction for the critical energy density of the parton to hadron phase transition, and the final emission of produced particles in a "blast wave" explosive expansion mode.